-Time expectation: 30 mins per night, four nights per week.
-Homework may include one or more of:
+Time expectation: Average 2-3 hours per week.
+Homework may include one or more of the following:

-- Project or assignment work set in class
+- Task or assignment work set in class

-- Reading for at least 15 mins per day and having their reading notebook signed by parents weekly.
+- They should read for at least 15 minutes per day and have their reading notebook signed by parents weekly.

-- Learning a song or sloka in the week.
+- Sastra (Sloka/Bhajan/Reading)

-- Work from a Maths workbook
+- Maths Practice

-- Spelling
+- Spelling practice

+- Sanskrit